Skip to main content

 3. Individual or group multidisciplinary and interdisciplinary tasks.

-Written progression and school-leaving examinations
+Written progression and school-leaving exams

 Grading school-year performance